realnitinworks/serverless-bookshelf/README.md

 }
 ```

+When a book is added to the bookshelf, the user is notified via email.
+The is done using the AWS Simple Email Service(SES).

 * `UpdateBook` - updates a Book item created by a current user.
 A shape of data send by a client application to this function can be found in the `UpdateBookRequest.ts` file

 It receives an object that contains five fields that can be updated in a book item: